p0wdrdotcom/asix_ax99100_linux/README.md

 Patched linux driver for the startech 2 port PCIe Serial card with 16950 UART for Ubuntu 20.04 partnumber PEX2S953LP

+Patching to fix a source file and updating the MakeFile to support linux 5.x kernel

 ### build and install
 ```
 make